Perpetual Futures are a special type of Futures contract that have no expiration date and have an auto-rolling feature every four-hours.

 Funding Rate Multiplier |

-n = 8 This is the coefficient used in the calculation of the funding rate.
+n = 24 This is the coefficient used in the calculation of the funding rate.
 A value of 1/n means that, ceteris paribus, it will take n hours to realise the Average Premium.
-Example: if the Average Premium is 0.32% for the four hour period, then Funding Rate is equal to 0.04%, meaning that over the course of 8 hours, this 0.32% total will be realised. |
+Example: if the Average Premium is 0.36% for the one hour period, then Funding Rate is equal to 0.015%, meaning that over the course of 24 hours, this 0.36% total will be realised. |

 ||||||||||